Massage therapy can have many medical benefits. It can relieve muscle tension, improve circulation, and help with pain relief, stress, and anxiety.

-Is Massage Therapy Covered by Insurance?
+Are Massages Covered by Insurance?

-If you are eligible for services from osteopaths, chiropractors, occupational therapists, and physical therapists who also use massage techniques, these visits may be covered.
+If you are eligible for services from osteopaths, chiropractors, occupational therapists, and physical therapists who also use massage techniques, these visits may be covered by your insurance.

 There is no standard requirement for insurance companies to reimburse expenses for massage.
 Massage therapy may be covered when:

-- Before booking a massage, make sure that the provider is accepted by your insurer.
+Before booking a massage, make sure the massage provider is accepted by your insurer.
 Find out whether the massage must be deemed medically necessary in order to be covered.
 If so, ask how to meet the criteria.

 - What are the conditions to qualify for reimbursement?

-- Is there is a deductible, or any out-of-pocket cost to you?
+- Is there is a deductible or any out-of-pocket cost to you?

-- Is there is a maximum amount payable per policy term (year)?
+- Is there is a maximum amount payable per policy term/year?

 - Are there specific massage therapists you must go to?